 Home Treatments for Injured Dogs

-A muscle strain here, a pulled ligament there, a sprain, a bruise pretty soon we’re talking about serious problems.
+A muscle strain in the dog's leg, then a pulled ligament, a sprain, a bruise - pretty soon we’re talking about serious problems.
 Canine sports injuries are increasingly common, but there is much you can do to catch them early, treat them correctly, and reduce the risk of your dog getting badly hurt, needing surgery, or having to retire from competition.

 Every dog is a candidate for injury, but those at special risk include:

 - weekend athletes